Mackenzie Cook, M.D.

 Marci Jo Carlton

 Marci Jo was born in Portland, Oregon.
-As a daughter of an Air Force officer, she has moved around the state and throughout her life.
+As the daughter of an Air Force officer, she lived in various states throughout her life.
 During her time in Central California she attended Modesto College where she earned her certification in Medical Assisting.
-She has a certification in Phlebotomy and in Leadership Training.
-She is always looking for little ways to improve her skills and learn new things.
-Marci Jo serves as vice chair for the Association for Surgical Education Coordinators Group, as well as secretary on three executive boards and part of several committees as well as actively involved in her church.
-Her love for the front office and working on the business side kept her moving in the direction of administration work.
+Marci Jo also has a certification in Phlebotomy and Leadership Training.
+She is always looking for ways to improve her skills and learn new things.
+Marci Jo serves as vice chair for the Association for Surgical Education Coordinators Group, as well as secretary on three executive boards and is a member of several committees, as well as actively involved in her church.
 In her free time, Marci Jo enjoys spending time with her two adult sons, reading, singing, acting, going to the beach, taking trips with her mom and hanging out with friends.